qasimala/trailmark/README.md

 ## Tips

+- Create a .trailmarkignore file to define your standard exclusions
 - Run in interactive mode first to see the directory structure and decide what to exclude
-- Use the `-a` flag when you need to process everything, including normally excluded directories
+- Use the `-a` flag when you need to process everything, ignoring .trailmarkignore
 - Check the script output for any skipped files or errors
 - Make sure you have appropriate permissions for all directories you want to process